bagheria/bagheria.github.io/_publications/2020-08-01-ICD-paper-number-1.md

 venue: 'submitted'
 #paperurl: 'https://discovery.ucl.ac.uk/id/eprint/10098370/'
 ---
 This paper aims to create a high performing deep learning pipeline for the automated multi-label classification of reliable ICD-10 codes in the clinical free text in the cardiology domain.
-In this paper, we focus on the frequently used and well dened three-digit ICD-10 codes.
-We investigate the usage of solely the summary paragraph of discharge letters (conclusion), adding clinical variables (age / sex) and multi-label classication as is the case in clinical practice.
+In this paper, we focus on the frequently used and well defined three-digit ICD-10 codes.
+We investigate the usage of solely the summary paragraph of discharge letters (conclusion), adding clinical variables (age / sex) and multi-label classification as is the case in clinical practice.